rodrimeh/discord-bot-ws-poc/README.md

 Node 16 is required for discord.js to work.

+Make sure you don't have an `Interactions Endpoint URL` set in your Discord's app config, or you won't receive events over the gateway.

 ## How to run:

 - Create a `.env` file and fill the necessary env vars to run the bot setup.
 You can get the `GUILD_ID` and `FOUNDER_CHANNEL_ID` from your discord server, and the rest from the app configuration